ctu-vras/multirobot-calibration/README.md

 # Types

-Each joint has defined type.
+Each link has defined type.
 The types are defined in [types.m](Utils/DataTypes/types.m) and are used to create structure of the robot in [loading functions](#loading-functions).
-Types are some kind of substitute for body parts - with this, we can calibrate and visualize the right joints.
+Types are some kind of substitute for body parts - with this, we can calibrate and visualize the right links.

 # Groups

-Each joint has defined group.
+Each link has defined group.
 The groups are defined in [group.m](Utils/DataTypes/group.m) and are used to create structure of the robot in [loading functions](#loading-functions).
-Groups help to select right DH, bounds and WL for each joint.
+Groups help to select right kinematics, bounds and WL for each link.
 Difference between groups and types is that, groups are more complex.
-E.g. type is joint, but group will be right arm and left arm.
+E.g. type is link, but group will be right arm and left arm.
 Simply it is a substitutions for chains.
 Also it helps to divide skin from other things.

 Methods:
   - sort - sorts structures in given order